 Rick Sparks - ASCAP Pianist/Composer

 "I started pretty early with piano lessons when I was 7 years old.
 A black '57 Wurlitzer spinet that my parents bought new in Atlanta was my practice piano.
-After all these years, it's amazing how well that old piano stays in tune.
-I'll keep it forever."
+I still have it, although I don't play it much these days."

 One of Rick's biggest musical influences was his time spent as a radio DJ in the 70's & 80's.
-"My love of classic Top-40 radio led to a major in broadcasting at the University of Tennessee," Rick says.
+"My love of Top-40 radio led to a major in broadcasting at the University of Tennessee," Rick says.
 "But I didn't just play those songs on the air.
-That Wurlitzer got a workout with Beach Boys & Chicago tunes."
+I loved playing Beach Boys & Chicago tunes on the Wurlitzer."

-Although Rick's repertoire includes gospel, pop and classical styles, a visit to an antique store in 2007 set a new musical direction.
-"In 2007, my wife and I were visiting Franklin, Tennessee one weekend.
+Although Rick's repertoire includes gospel, pop and classical music, a visit to an antique store in 2007 set a new musical direction.
+"My wife and I were visiting Franklin, Tennessee one weekend.
 We walked into a little antique shop and the store owner was playing a CD of quiet solo piano.
 I remember thinking, 'I'd like to record something like that.'"
 A few months later, Rick released his 2007 album, Christmas Love.

-In 2014, Rick released Endless, a piano album full of inspiring, melodic songs framed in simple yet powerful arrangements.
+Rick released Endless in 2014, a piano album full of inspiring, melodic songs framed in simple yet powerful arrangements.
 Endless would go on to receive airplay on SiriusXM's Spa & Escape channels, as well as 120+ broadcast & internet radio outlets.
 The album charted for 4 months on the ZMR (Zone Music Reporter) Top-100 radio airplay chart, peaking at #7 in November 2014.
-It continues to receive airplay on SiriusXM today.
+It continues to receive airplay today on SiriusXM's Spa channel 68.

 Endless opens with Gordon Lightfoot's lovely 1970's hit, Beautiful, and include four Scottish songs, an Irish hymn and a couple of originals (including the title track).